kawamurashingo/JQ-Lite/README.md

 - Built-in functions: `length`, `keys`
 - Filtering via `select(...)` with `==`, `!=`, `<`, `>`, `and`, `or`
 - Usable as both a Perl module and a command-line tool (`jq-lite`)
+- Accepts input from STDIN or a JSON file

 ## 🤔 Why JQ::Lite (vs jq or JSON::PP)?